algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 ### Evaluation Criteria

 The evaluation criteria are set principally by the stakeholders, they are the ones that will assess whether the product fulfills expectations or not.
-The goal of this project is to improve the current state of the device into a refurbished version that will be more efficient, faster, more user-friendly and secure.
+The goal of this project is to improve the current state of the device into a refurbished version that will be more efficient, faster, more user-friendly and more secure.

 #### Acceptance Criteria